jasonek/propel/readme.md

+## Propel

+# Propel Yourself To Action
-Propel yourself to action is a chrome extension that periodically pops up a randomly chosen quote from a list of quotes.
+A chrome extension that periodically pops up a quote that is randomly chosen from a list of quotes.